ankaAR/bestiario5e/_creatures/roc.md

 ***Multiataque.*** The roc makes two attacks: one with its beak and one with its talons.

-***Beak.*** Melee Weapon Attack: +13 al ataque, alcance 10 pies, un objetivo.
+***Beak.*** Ataque de arma cuerpo a cuerpo: +13 al ataque, alcance 10 pies, un objetivo.
 Impacto: 27 (4d8 + 9) piercing damage.

-***Talons.*** Melee Weapon Attack: +13 al ataque, alcance 5 pies, un objetivo.
+***Talons.*** Ataque de arma cuerpo a cuerpo: +13 al ataque, alcance 5 pies, un objetivo.
 Impacto: 23 (4d6 + 9) slashing damage, and the target is grappled (escape DC 19).
 Until this grapple ends, the target is restrained, and the roc can't use its talons on another target.